 We all know by now that no matter what the law dictates, those with an interest not in-line with the law will do what they can to work, shall we say, around the law.
 Wisconsin is said to have one of the highest rates of DUIs and binge drinking, and that probably has something to do with the state's beer culture.
 Kids under the age of 21 can drink in public if they're with a parent or legal guardian, and when you get your first DUI – at any age – it's treated as a traffic violation, n

 It is acceptable to name your alcoholic beverage after a moving vehicle so long as a car isn't the vehicle in question; e.g. Night Train Express wine and Warbird beer (How about Thunderbird? - Ed).
 In fact, it's frowned upon to give alcohol a name that can even be associated with cars.
 New Jersey craft brewer Flying Fish has attracted the attention of MADD, the NJ Turnpike Authority (NJTA), and the press for breaking the taboo with its line of beers named after exits on the New Jersey T

 Now that it's all hip to be green, you may look at your hybrid car with its properly inflated tires and Love Earth bummer sticker and think "what else can I do to help the environment?"
 Turns out the answer is to drink beer out of recycled windshields turned into pint glasses.
 These glasses from Uncommon Goods are handmade in Colombia from old car windshields.
-The green tint that once protected your eyes from glare now protects your beer from harmful rays.
+The green tint that once protected your eyes from glare now protects your beer from harmful ra

 If you want to be kind to the environment at your next social, look no further than Hammacher Schlemmer's 14 mph ridable cooler.
 Able to carry 24 12 oz. cans of cheap beer soda pop and 8 lbs. of ice, plus as much as 300 lbs. of you for a maximum range of 15 miles, perfect for a couple round trips from the dorms to the party house to the community picnic or block party.
 It is also equipped

 We'll avoid the trite jokes about Jack Kirby's Mustang sculpture being a "nice car, bud."
 Ouch.
 There, it slipped out anyway.
 Now we can just move on.
 Rather than just stack up the red, white, and blue swill cans to the ceiling, as would most college students, the art and design scholar built a car instead.
 Kirby's chef d'oeuvre came to be when Budweiser rolled out its UK-only "Budbucks" promotion this summer – grand prize, a 1965 Mustang,

 Ray Holan is an accomplished auto mechanic, biofuel advocate, author of the book Sliding Home: A Complete Guide to Driving Your Diesel on Straight Vegetable Oil and regular feature contributor to AutoblogGreen.